AJaySi/AI-Writer/README.md

   - Gemini API: Another LLM provider for natural language processing tasks.
   - Ollama API (Work In Progress): An upcoming LLM provider for additional research and content generation capabilities.

-## Getting Started

-To use this tool, follow these steps:

-1. Clone this repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the script by executing `python blogen.py`.
-4. Set up the necessary API keys by following the instructions provided in the script and adding them to the `.env` file.
 ---

 Notes: